not-qwerty/todosJS/README.md

 2. run the query from database.sql
 3. Open terminal and run 'npm run server'
 4. Open a new terminal and run 'npm run client'

+Make sure you have node 8+ installed.
+For the database management I recommend using PgAdmin 3/4.